tawfik-s/imageProcessingApi/README.md

 (you can also use it without image format he will make it default jpg)

 ### scripts
--`npm run test` to test the project
+- `npm run test` to test the project
 - `npm run build` convert typescript to javascript in dist folder
 - `npm run run` build and run the project
 - `npm lint` run eslint